-Signs and symptoms of hypothyroidism can be varied and indistinct in dogs.
+Signs and symptoms of hypothyroidism in dogs can be varied and indistinct.
 However, there are a few common warning signs and symptoms that we can look out for, such as weight gain, cold intolerance, and behavior change.
 In later stages, common symptoms include hair loss, lethargy, recurrent skin yeast infections, and more.

 About 90% of all cases of thyroid problems in dogs are in the form of hypothyroidism.
 Although some breeds are more susceptible to this disease, dogs of all breeds can develop hypothyroidism.
 In the past, it was believed that mostly older dogs were susceptible to hypothyroidism; however, it has been found that actually even younger dogs are at risk.

 Due to the prevalence of hypothyroidism in dogs, it is important for dog parents to be able to recognize the warning signs and symptoms of this disease so that a timely and proper diagnosis can be made.